aunnnn/whatithink/content/posts/by-writing-down-we-lose-hierarchy-of-knowledge.md

 The hard work is on the readers, who have to reconstruct and guess the original hierarchy of knowledge.

 That's why it's hard to read math, or scientific papers.
-We just pour down things that we have to cover in order to publish it.
-The goal is not for comprehension.
+We just pour down things that we have to cover in order to publish it, especially when the goal is not for comprehension.